CopterExpress/clover/docs/en/human_pose_estimation_drone_control.md

 cd COEX-Internship19/projects/Human_pose_estimation_drone_control/
 ```

-- Run the server to test that everything is correct and run the posenet, you should see a lot of data is printed in the terminal (if you are running the human pose estimation code on your main computer, just refresh the page in the browser after running the below command in Raspberry pi)
+- Run the server to test that everything is correct and run the posenet, you should see a lot of data is printed in the terminal (if you are running the human pose estimation code on your main computer, just refresh the page in the browser after running the below command in Raspberry Pi)

 ```sh
 python websocket_server_test.py
 ```

 - Close the server using Ctrl+C
 - To run the main file

 ```sh